Forging the Path to Better Reproductive Health Technologies

 Coalition & Network Building, Public-Private Partnerships

-Bethany Young Holt, PhD, MPH, BS
+Bethany Young Holt, PhD, MPH

 PHI’s CAMI Health, a group dedicated to improving the health of women and girls worldwide, is building and leading learning networks to foster collaborations, manage knowledge, and set priority actions for new reproductive health technologies.

-A key insight came for CAMI when Executive Director Bethany Young Holt realized that many of the same factors that put women in sub-Saharan Africa at risk for HIV and unintended pregnancy also affect college women in the U.S. Dr. Holt was shocked when she realized that, aside from condoms, there are really no single options for women who want to prevent pregnancy and protect themselves from HIV and other STIs.
+A key insight came for CAMI when Executive Director Bethany Young Holt realized that many of the same factors that put women in sub-Saharan Africa at risk for HIV and unintended pregnancy also affect college women in the U.S. Dr. Holt realized that, aside from condoms, there are really no single options for women who want to prevent pregnancy and protect themselves from HIV and other STIs.

 This means that women around the world face similar struggles around condom negotiation in imbalanced relationships, and lack the reproductive health tools they need for sexual and reproductive independence.